A Guide to Majoring and Minoring in Asian Studies

 Are there admission requirements before declaring a major or minor in Asian Studies?

 There are no specific admissions requirements to join our major and minor programs.
-Once you’ve completed a minimum of 27 credits (generally after your first year of studies), you’ll be able to declare your major or minor through your Student Service Centre (SSC).
-From there, simply complete the course requirements before your intended graduation date and you are good to go!
+Once you’ve completed a minimum of 27 credits (generally after your first year of studies), you’ll be able to self-declare your major or minor on Workday.

 How do I declare my major or minor in Asian Studies?